Advantages & Disadvantages of Microsoft Dynamics 365 Business Central

 These problems are often caused by an issue with your implementation strategy, business processes, or the data & customizations migrated from the old system.

-“Business logic is heavy on the classes and can take a long time to render on-screen.
+“Business logic can take a long time to render on-screen.
 Often, customizations are needed to improve the performance.”
 He says you can get better results by “tweaking the standard code, writing custom logic, or moving customizations to Power BI reports.” – Sreenath Reddy, Director of Delivery

 Sandeep Chaudhury advises clients to review each Dynamics 365 product in context with the entire Microsoft ecosystem.